 In order to be eligible for this sacrament the student must be in 8th grade or above, has been a regular participant in the Faith Formation program especially in their 7th and 8th grade years, and the family must be registered and participating members in the Parish.
-Confirmation will tentatively be administered at 11am on Saturday, June 17 at St. Therese Church.
+Confirmation will be administered at 6:30pm on Tuesday, May 19, 2020 at St. Therese Church.

 For more information please contact Louise Bellavance (237-3019x11) or contact the Parish Office.